jasonsears/launch-pad/README.md

 ### 🎮 **Quick Start Guide**

 1. **Search for Jobs**: Navigate to Job Search and try searching for positions
+2. **Save Your Search**: Click "Save" to preserve your search query and filters for future use
+3. **Load Previous Searches**: Click "Load" to access and reuse your saved searches
+4. **Edit Saved Searches**: Use the "Edit" button to modify existing saved searches
-2. **Save Applications**: Click "Save Application" on interesting jobs
+5. **Save Applications**: Click "Save Application" on interesting jobs
-3. **Track Progress**: Go to Applications to manage your saved jobs
+6. **Track Progress**: Go to Applications to manage your saved jobs
-4. **Update Status**: Edit applications to track applied dates, interviews, etc.
+7. **Update Status**: Edit applications to track applied dates, interviews, etc.
-5. **Monitor Dashboard**: Check your progress on the main dashboard
+8. **Monitor Dashboard**: Check your progress on the main dashboard

 ### Database Management